-Business Class seats differ in quality depending on the aircraft, but all of them are fully flat, of course.
-Still, it’s good to know that A350 and A380 (not flying on the U.S. routes) feature reverse herringbone seating, which is one of the best if not the best designs for a Business Class cabin.
+Business class seats differ in quality depending on the aircraft, but all of them are fully flat, of course.
+Still, it’s good to know that A350 and A380 feature reverse herringbone seating, which is one of the best if not the best designs for a business class cabin.

-Qatar service in premium classes is universally good on all aircraft, and you can order food whenever you want.
-In addition, Qatar promised to start rolling out its new “Super Business” class on the older 777s in November 2016.
+Aside from the seating arrangements, Qatar customer service in premium classes is universally good on all aircrafts, and you can order food whenever you want.

-U.S.–Africa: 40,000 for Economy and 75,000 miles for a Business Class seat are good prices, especially if you are flying to South Africa.
-Qatar via Doha is probably the cheapest and the most painless way to get to Johannesburg, and availability is pretty good, too.
+￼￼U.S.–Africa: 40,000 miles for economy and 75,000 miles for a business class seat are good prices, especially if you are flying to South Africa.
+Qatar via Doha is probably the cheapest and the most painless way to get to Johannesburg.

 How to book

 You can book Qatar flights using miles on AA.com, which has a new website capability.
 Another alternative, as mentioned, is searching for flights on the British Airways website and then calling AAdvantage® at 800-882-8880 to book.
 Phone booking fees may apply if the flight you choose is visible on the American Airlines website.